-When biblical prophets like Isaiah spoke their messages, they usually spoke words from God called oracles.
-An oracle is a prophetic word announcing either good news or bad news.
+When biblical prophets like Isaiah spoke their messages, they were announcing either good news or bad news.
 The good news was preceded by the word "blessed."
-When Jesus gave good news in the Sermon on the Mount, He said "Blessed are those..."
+For example, when Jesus gave good news in the Sermon on the Mount, He said Blessed are those...

-But He also spoke judgment on some like religious hypocrites.
+But He also spoke judgment on some, like religious hypocrites.
 Those judgements are preceded by the word "woe."
 When the word of God is preceded by "woe" it is announcing doom.
-"Woe unto you..."
+Woe unto you...